HoloArchivists/fc2-live-dl/README.md

                             time (string): local time HHMMSS
                             ext (string): file extension
+                            title (string): title of the live broadcast --no-remux            Do not remux recordings into mp4/m4a after it is finished.
+  -k, --keep-intermediates
+                        Keep the raw .ts recordings after it has been remuxed.
-                            title (string): title of the live broadcast --cookies COOKIES     Path to a cookies file.
+  --cookies COOKIES     Path to a cookies file.
   --write-chat          Save live chat into a json file.
   --write-info-json     Dump output stream information into a json file.